 Now and then, the reason for infertility is rarely found.
 A mix of a few minor factors in the two partners could cause unexplained fertility issues.
 Even though it’s disappointing to find no particular solution, this issue may address itself with time.
 Be that as it may, you shouldn’t defer treatment for infertility.

 Certain factors may put you at higher risk of infertility, including:

 - Smoking.
 Besides being a threat to your lungs, and causing severe damage to your cervix and fallopian tubes, smoking increases your risk of miscarriage and ectopic pregnancy.
-It’s also thought to age your ovaries and deplete your eggs prematurely.
+It’s also thought to age your ovaries and drain your eggs prematurely.
 If you smoke, you can consider stopping smoking before beginning fertility treatment.

 - Weight.
 Being overweight or significantly underweight may affect normal ovulation.
 Getting to a healthy body mass index (BMI) may increase the frequency of ovulation and the likelihood of pregnancy.